iFixit/itbrokeand.ifixit.com/_posts/2014-08-27-web-ops-dnd.md

 title: "Web Operations D&D"
 author: James Pearson
 author_url: https://github.com/xiongchiamiov
-summary: One of the most obvious, although hopefully infrequent, responbilities
+summary: One of the most obvious, although hopefully infrequent, responsibilities
          of a Web Operations Engineer is firefighting - diagnosing issues that are critically affecting production services.
 Unfortunately, most of us are pretty bad at it, since every situation is different and the